-Don’t use services for sharing users content.
-For sharing to other apps and social services, use a “Sharing Service.”
+Don’t use services for sharing user content.
+For sharing user content with other apps and social services, use a “Sharing Service.”

 Speech recognition is the ability for the computer to recognize and respond to a person’s speech.
 OS X users can choose to control their computer by voice; consequently, speech-recognition technology is very important for both people with special needs and general users.